Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ## Clean up
 Duration: 1

 Let's clean up your Snowflake account.
-In the same terminal you open before, execute the following command:
+In the same terminal you opened before, execute the following command:

 ```bash
 snow app teardown